 What positions can do more than a programmer?
 Developers and engineers

-As we said, when you compare a coder vs. programmer, a programmer is the competent chef who doesn’t need to rely on recipes.
+As we said, when you compare a programmer vs coder, a programmer is the competent chef who doesn’t need to rely on recipes.
 But if you want a chef who can cook truly amazing food or run a kitchen at a top restaurant, you will need someone who can do a lot more.
 In the same way, you will need a software developer, engineer, or architect to create truly great software.

 This begs comparisons between a coder vs developer and coder vs engineer.
 The title coder, programmer, developer, and engineer are often used interchangeably but form many differences persist.
 Unlike coders, developers and engineers deal with the entire development process starting with talking to stakeholders, architecting the application, deploying it, fixing Buggs, and iterating based on feedback.